Mishalzeera/mstone1-mzeera-producer-site/README.md

 #### People who just want the cheapest service available.

 The overall design aesthetic should communicate quality, and make people expect to pay a working professionals fee.
-Its probably not going to deter every free-work-seeker, but I like that as a starting point.
 I will not publish any price rates or mention any kind of special deals on the site either.
+Its probably not going to deter every "free-work-seeker" but I like that as a starting point.
 It is very common that we waste a lot of time on people who want us to work for free.
 Usually the serious ones have no issue with our modest rates, and know that the reality of the process often means we go above and beyond what is remunerated.
+Of course I can't make that explicit ("NO TIMEWASTERS! is very offputting and the ghost of print ads of yore).

 #### People who don't take their art seriously.

-The artist/producer work process should meaningful - a collaboration that is focused on making something special together.
+The artist/producer work process should be meaningful - a collaboration that is focused on making something special together.
 By making the sound snippets feature a wide variety of styles, I am hoping the sum of the difference communicates: "what this guy does is chameleonlike so its up to me to be the deciding creative force in this relationship".
 While sometimes the need to have income makes us slide on this issue a bit, it can really work against your reputation eventually.

 ### Deployment procedure